 Plumbing and associated water installations should be carried out and commissioned by persons who possess sufficient technical knowledge, relevant practical skills and experience for the nature of the work undertaken.

-i ecnnicai Handbook - Domestic - Environment

-An approved Certifier of Construction, who has been assessed to have the professional skills and relevant experience, can certify compliance of plumbing, heating or drainage
+An approved Certifier of Construction, who has been assessed to have the professional skills and relevant experience, can certify compliance of plumbing, heating or drainage installations.

-installations.